Face to Face with Ants

 When a larva is large enough, it metamorphoses into a pupa.
 This is a stage of rest and reorganization.
 Pupae look more like adults, but their legs and antennae are folded against their bodies.
 They start out whitish and gradually become darker.
 The pupae of some species spin a cocoon for protection, while others remain uncovered, or naked.

-Furthermore, adult ants belong to one of three castes: queen, worker, or male.
+Adult ants belong to one of three castes: queen, worker, or male.

 Queens are females that were fed more as larvae.
 They are larger than workers and lay all the eggs in a colony – up to millions in some species!
-Queens initially have wings and fly to find a mate(s), but they tear them off before starting a new colony.
+Queens initially have wings and fly to find a mate(s), but they tear their wings off before starting a new colony.
 A queen can live for decades under the right conditions.

 Workers are females that were fed less as larvae.
 They do not reproduce, but perform other jobs, such as taking care of the brood, building and cleaning the nest, and gathering food.
 Workers are wingless and typically survive for several months.